The Important Role of Mental Health in Glaucoma

 Managing the Mental Health Effects of Glaucoma

 Recognizing the mental health challenges associated with glaucoma is the first step toward managing them.
-There are several resources available including counseling/therapy, support groups, comprehensive care including stress management, and regular eye check-ups.
+Helpful strategies include counseling/therapy, support groups, comprehensive care including stress management, and regular eye check-ups.

 Counseling and Therapy